Supertrain: Reception

 In 2002, TV Guide ranked Supertrain number 28 on its "50 Worst TV Shows of All Time" list.

 In the May 19, 1979, edition of TV Guide, the show received criticism from Robert MacKenzie.
-He compared the futuristic train to his traditional ideas of a Pullman passenger car, and describes the environment as "bigger, gaudier, and noisier, including the passengers."
-He described the amenities of the train and the "marvel, cinematically," of the set design and train itself.
+He compared the futuristic train to his traditional ideas of a Pullman passenger car and describes the environment as "bigger, gaudier, and noisier, including the passengers."
+He described the amenities of the train and the "marvel, cinematically" of the set design and train itself.
 Mackenzie found fault with the show's reliance on the extravagant train to wow the audience and the lack of character depth or entertaining plot.
 "When the early ratings proved disappointing, NBC took the series off the air for emergency surgery.
-The 'All New Supertrain' appeared April 14 looking remarkably like the old Supertrain", which shows NBC's attempts to fix the show's flaws mid-season.
+The 'All New Supertrain' appeared April 14 looking remarkably like the old Supertrain", which shows NBC's attempts to fix the show's flaws midseason.
 He summarized his opinion on the newly changed episodes by stating, "This tale d-r-a-g-g-e-d even more than previous episodes despite the attempt to glamorize it with models in bikinis and Peter Lawford playing his usual shopworn sophisticate."
 In his annual television special later that year, comedian Alan King commented on the show's ratings failure: "It's a bird!
 It's a bomb!
 It's Supertrain!"

 Supertrain was critiqued by the Telefilm Review in the February 9, 1979, edition of Variety.
-The article begins, "NBC's highly-promoted new Supertrain series features a slick new train of tomorrow, with a script from yesterday...it seeks to overwhelm, but underwhelms instead."
+The article begins, "NBC's highly promoted new Supertrain series features a slick new train of tomorrow, with a script from yesterday...it seeks to overwhelm, but underwhelms, instead."
 By emphasizing the train as the main character, the character plots and stories of each episode seem like more of a second thought.
 Telefilm predicted the show's failure in its review: "Without better scripts, the train's trek may well end in 13 weeks.
 More emphasis on characters, less on the train, is in order."
 The show lasted just over 12 weeks.
 The choices of the producer, Dan Curtis, were harshly criticized, saying he was "neglecting characterizations for the sake of camera angles, and his contribution is a sorrowful one."